byokay/byokay-kit/README.md

-# Byokay Kit 🔑
+# Byokay Kit

-A lightweight toolkit for your users to bring their own API keys (OpenAI, Claude, Gemini, etc.) and use them directly in your client-side application.
+Byokay Kit helps frontend applications **delegate AI API key management** to users, simplifying integrations with services like OpenAI, Claude, and Gemini.

+Currently, it enables users to **securely store and manage their own API keys locally** in the browser, in a "bring your own key - BYOK" manner, eliminating the need for backend infrastructure to handle AI service credentials.

 ---

 ## Core Idea

-1.  **User Provides Keys:** Your users input their API keys through a UI provided by this kit.
+1. **User-managed keys**: Users connect and manage their own AI service API keys via a simple UI.
-2.  **Client-Side Storage:** Keys are stored directly in the user's browser **`localStorage`**.
+2. **Client-side storage**: Keys are stored **locally** in the user's browser (`localStorage`), scoped to your domain.
-3.  **Direct Usage:** Your frontend application can then retrieve and use these keys for making API calls from the client-side.
+3. **Frontend-first**: Simplifies your application — no need to proxy or store API keys on your backend.
+4. **Customizable integration**: Add a “Connect AI” button with your preferred design.

 ---